atom/node-keytar/README.md

-# keytar - Mac OS X Keychain Node Module
+# keytar - Keychain Node Module

-Get, add, replace, and delete passwords in the Keychain.
+A native Node module to get, add, replace, and delete passwords in the Mac OS X Keychain.

 ## Installing